 all news | only media releases

-Colourful fruits may be the reason why primates can distinguish red, green and blue colours.
+Colourful fruits may be the reason why primates can distinguish between shades of red, green and blue.

 As aridity increases, dryland ecosystems undergo abrupt changes that will reduce their capacity to provide important ecosystem services.